 - (a) Right to report.
 Upon request of the person ordered to be examined, the party causing the examination to be made must deliver to the person a copy of a detailed written report of the examining physician or psychologist setting out the findings, including results of all tests made, diagnoses and conclusions, together with like reports of all earlier examinations of the same condition.
-After delivery of the report, upon request of the party causing the examination, the party against whom the order is made must produce a like report of any examination made before or after the ordered examination of the same condition, unless the person examined is not a party and the party shows that the party is unable to obtain it.
+After delivery of the report, upon request of the party causing the examination made before or after the ordered examination of the same condition, unless the person examined is not a party and the party shows that the party is unable to obtain it.
 The court on motion may limit delivery of a report on such terms as are just.
 If a physician or psychologist fails or refuses to make a report the court may exclude the testimony if offered at the trial. - (b) Agreements; relationship to other rules.
 This subdivision applies to examinations made by agreement of the parties, unless the agreement expressly provides otherwise.
 This subdivision does not preclude discovery of a report of an examining physician or psychologist or the taking of a deposition of the physician or psychologist in accordance with the provisions of any other rule.